una-language/una-language/readme.md

 }
 ```

-If you have problems setting it up you can check out [our React example](example/react)
+If you have problems setting it up check out [our React example](example/react)

 #### React Native